bytebase/bytebase.com/content/docs/disaster-recovery/restore-from-backup.md

 ## Step 3 - Execute restore workflow

 Bytebase will create a 2-stage issue for the restore workflow.
 The 1st stage is to create the new database, followed by restoring the backup to that database.
-For `Workspace Owner or DBA`, the workflow will start automatically.
-For `Workspace Developer`, the workflow requires `Workspace Owner or DBA` approval first.
+For `Workspace Admin or DBA`, the workflow will start automatically.
+For `Developer`, the workflow requires `Workspace Admin or DBA` approval first.

 ![restore-from-backup-step](/content/docs/disaster-recovery/restore/restore-from-backup-step3.webp)